macaba/PrecisionFDM/README.md

 ### Nominal diameter

 Check the nominal diameter using the digital micrometer.
-You're looking for a tight spread of values around 1.75mm (or 3.00mm).
+You're looking for a small spread of values around 1.75mm (or 3.00mm).
 If values are wildly varying, return filament for refund.

 ### Extrusion Flow